murphyhjohn/IBC-subtype-survival/README.md

 1. Site and Morphology was limited to "Breast" (TNM 7/CS V0204+ SCHEMA RECODE)
 2. Derived TNM classification, AJCC 7th edition (2010-2015) was limited to "T4d", and Derived SEER combined T (2016-2017) was limited to "cT4D" and "pT4D", and Derived EOD 2018 T (2018+) was limited to "T4D".
 This is what limits to IBC.
-3. Age was limited to 20 years and older to target adult women.
+3. UPDATE: The literature suggests limiting by IDC-O-3 type 8500-8549 Age was limited to 20 years and older to target adult women.
 4. Sex was limited to Female.
 5. Limit research to cases diagnosed between 2010 and 2021.
 This is because the AJCC TNM 7th edition staging system was published in 2010 and because SEER started collecting breast cancer subtype in 2010.
 The data available is through 2021.
 6. Limit analysis to individuals who have survival months \>= 1.